 - Student Life

-BCCC is transitioning all classes to online instruction at 5:00 p.m. on March 16 as a precaution agains the spread of the Coronavirus (COVID-19).
-Below you will find statements and information pertaining to the latest developments of the virus and if they impact BCCC.
+Below you will find statements and information pertaining to the latest developments of Coronavirus COVID-19 and if they impact BCCC.

 April 20, 2020 - You Still Belong Here

 I sincerely hope you and your families are well during this unprecedented time in our state, nation, and world.
 I write to inform you that Beaufort County Community College (BCCC) will operate via online instruction only for Summer Semester 2020.
 This will include all 8-week courses as well as both 5-week sessions.

 Students who enroll in career and technical skills-based courses such as welding, mechanical engineering technology, and electrical engineering technology during Summer Semester will receive Incomplete (“I”) grades at the conclusion of their courses, since they will still need to complete the hands-on, face-to-face lab component of these courses in order to show competency.
 It is possible that we may be able to hold some of these labs with safe social distancing by July or August—but there is no guarantee that this will occur.
 We will have to wait to see whether the state and federal authorities agree that is safe to meet in small groups again.
 All transfer courses, including lab sciences, will run online in entirety.

 I realize that this is a difficult time for all of you and that we all want our lives to return to normal.
 This will happen!
 But, we have to work together to make it happen by practicing safe social distancing and avoiding direct contact with groups of people.
 That’s why it’s so important that the College continue with online instruction only through July, or at least until the pandemic subsides.